 The primary goal of a laddered bond portfolio is to achieve a total return over all interest rate cycles that compares favorably to the total return of a long-term bond, but with less market price and reinvestment risk.
 This goal is pursued by maintaining an investment of approximately equal amounts of a bond portfolio in each year of the selected maturity range.

-The table below compares three identical bonds with five percent coupons.
+Figure 7 compares three identical bonds with five percent coupons.
 The first bond has 30 years to maturity, the second 20 years, and the third 10 years.
-Observe the effect on duration (the bond’s sensitivity to interest rates) after five years of aging.
+Observe the effect on duration after five years of aging.

 The shorter-duration bond carries less risk, so a potential buyer will demand less yield.
 If interest rates remain constant, the bond will rise in value over most of its life, as its duration shortens.
 If interest rates rise, the bond will recover much (if not all) of its lost value as duration shortens, and is priced to the lower yield of a shortened bond.

 Figure 8 shows the price of an intermediate bond from issuance until maturity (assuming that bond yields are held constant during the investment period).
 Note how the price rises over most of its life.
 This scenario, when applied to a laddered-maturity portfolio, reduces market price risk because there are generally more bonds rising in price than falling in price.